PlasmaControl/DESC/README.md

 * figure out asymptotics for contravariant basis at axis
 * expanding solution to higher resolution
 * expanding basis fn matrices to higher spectral/real space resolution without full recompute
-* function for R_zz, Z_zz minimization instead of force balance
 * function for quasi-symmetry
+* enforce stellarator symmetry on the function output
+* make stellarator symmetry implementation more efficient (especially for non-sym case)
 * allow option for square system
 * use "root" algorithms instead of "least_squares" (and compare results)
 * autodiff hessian
-* make stellarator symmetry implementation more efficient (especially for non-sym case)
+* option for 3/2 rule to prevent spectral aliasing in BC error function
-* default node setups
+* add node option to avoid rational surfaces
 * better plotting for stellarator stuff
 * I/O compatibiltiy with VMEC
 * command line interface